-The European Union’s General Data Protection Regulation (GDPR) regulates the use, access, collection, and processing of all personal data from the European Union, regardless of the citizenship or residency status of the individual to whom the data pertains.
-USC investigators conducting research with data from the EU should become familiar with their responsibilities established by the GDPR .
+The European General Data Protection Regulation (GDPR) regulates the use, access, collection, and processing of all personal data from the European Economic Area (EEA), regardless of the citizenship or residency status of the individual to whom the data pertains.
+USC investigators conducting research with data from the EEA should become familiar with their responsibilities established by the GDPR.

 Requirements for data collection and access

-When the personal data of an EU subject is collected, used, or accessed, the researcher must present certain information to the subject.
+When the personal data of an European subject is collected, used, or accessed, the researcher must present certain information to the subject.

 If sensitive data is being collected, used, or accessed, a full informed consent process must be used, with translation as appropriate.